ok2cqr/cqrlog/compiled/README.md

     sudo chmod a+x /usr/bin/cqrlog

  ## What is not included (as pull requests) into official cqrlog GitHub source is listed below.

+RESET/IGNORE ONLINE LOG UPLOAD MARKERS

+    Pteferences/Online log has now new two checkboxes to prevent some reloading to online logs:
+    Ignore changes caused by QSL sent/received (marked by hand or label printing) Ignore changes caused by QSO edit
+    And QSO list/Online log-menu has new selection: Remove all upload markers to flush pending uploads.

 QT5 VERSION